Anticomonotonicity for Preference Axioms: The Natural Counterpart to Comonotonicity: Appendix B: Proofs

-where the first two equivalences follow from am-independence and the last equality from affinity of MP on outcomes (also readily and more basically from associativity in mixture spaces).
-The equality follows: $\textnormal{\textnormal{MP}}$ is am-affine.
+where the first two equivalences follow from AC independence and the last equality from affinity of MP on outcomes (also readily and more basically from distributivity in mixture spaces).
+The equality follows: $\textnormal{\textnormal{MP}}$ is AC affine.